cloudmesh/classes/docs/source/n-resources.rst

 .. warning:: This homework is typically underestimated by students and
 	     often done in sloppy fashion.
 I have had classes where 50% of the class got 0 points in this assignment.
-Thus it is not just sufficient to put in the refernce as MISC if it is a url, but you have to actually look up the URL, if its a paper, you may even have to locate which journal or conference, which location the conference took place what
+Thus it is not just sufficient to put in the reference as MISC if it is a url, but you have to actually look up the URL, if its a paper, you may even have to locate which journal or conference, which location the conference took place what